Try on Blepharoplasty Solutions

 What is the average cost of a blepharoplasty (a.k.a. eyelid surgery)?

-The average cost of blepharoplasty (a.k.a. eyelid surgery) according to the American Society of Plastic Surgeons (ASPS) was $3,282 in 2019, but there are other possible expenses (more on them below!) that should be considered when booking a procedure.
+The average cost of blepharoplasty (a.k.a. eyelid surgery) according to the American Society of Plastic Surgeons (ASPS) was estimated between $3,200 to $4,100 in 2020, but there are other possible expenses (more on them below!) that should be considered when booking a procedure.

 For candidates considering a blepharoplasty procedure, it is beneficial to learn more about the various factors that affect the price of a plastic surgery procedure.
 The table below provides a general overview of potential cost factors.